Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Experiments

 \paragraph{Ablation Study.}

-To identify the contribution of the reinforced training variant $\texttt{ITP}_{\text{R}}$, we ablate $\texttt{ITP}_{\text{R}}$ by removing the online reinforcement optimization (\textbf{w/o RT}).
-In this setting, the model relies solely on initial warm-up training without the adaptive refinement of when to invoke the world model.
-We use Qwen-3-8B as the backbone for both the agent policy and the world model, evaluating performance across ALFWorld and ScienceWorld benchmarks.
-As shown in Figure~\ref{fig:ablation}, removing RT consistently and significantly degrades performance: The success rate on ALFWorld drops from 88.57\% to 71.42\%, while the performance on ScienceWorld decreases from 59.70\% to 46.00\%.
-These results confirm that the online reinforcement stage in $\texttt{ITP}_{\text{R}}$ is a critical contributor rather than an incidental training detail.
-The substantial performance gap suggests that while supervised learning provides a baseline capability, the reinforced optimization is essential for the agent to master the strategic timing of ``imagination,'' allowing it to efficiently leverage the world model only when necessary to solve complex tasks.
+To assess the contribution of $\texttt{ITP}_{\text{R}}$, we remove its online reinforced training (\textbf{w/o RT}) for an ablation study.
+In this setting, the model relies solely on initial training and does not learn when to invoke the world model.
+We use Qwen-3-8B for both the agent policy and world model, and evaluate on ALFWorld and ScienceWorld.
+As shown in Figure~\ref{fig:ablation}, removing RT substantially degrades performance: ALFWorld drops from 88.57\% to 71.42\%, and ScienceWorld from 59.70\% to 46.00\%.
+This confirms that the online reinforced training is a core component rather than a minor training detail.
+The gap further suggests that supervised learning provides only a basic capability, while reinforcement optimization is crucial for learning when to ``imagine'' and use the world model efficiently on complex tasks.